ad1w/bash-doc/README.md

 EFGH
 ```

-## get characters on a specific column
+## Get characters on a specific column
 ```
 awk '{print $numbercolumn}'
 ```